1759-09-10 - Battle of Pondicherry

 - Ships of the line

-- Vengeur (60)*, captain Jean Christy de la Pallière
+- Vengeur (60)* with 500 men, Captain Jean Christy de la Pallière

-- Duc-de-Bourgogne (64)*, carrying only 60 guns under captain Joseph Bouvet
+- Duc-de-Bourgogne (64)* with 500 men, carrying only 60 guns under Captain Joseph Bouvet

 *: vessels of the Compagnie des Indes